1. Dealing with Catastrophe

-Forbes recently projected that within the next five to ten years over 50% of the US Workflow will be working remote.
-Having a system where employees can have remote access to documents or more importantly information on those documents wherever they are and whenever they need it will be a crucial strategy for growing companies.
+Forbes recently projected that within the next five to ten years over 50% of the US Workflow will be working remotely.
+Having a system where employees can have remote access to documents, or more importantly, information on those documents wherever they are and whenever they need it will be a crucial strategy for growing companies.

 Companies are in the midst of the digital transformation age.
-This includes smart devices, AI, and connected application.
+This includes smart devices, AI, and connected applications.
 Customers expect higher levels of service and companies are competing and winning these customers when they can optimize organizational efficiency.
 Gone are the days where you can take a stack of invoices, drop them in someone’s desk for approval, and then manually key information into your processing systems.
-Automation is only possibly when you take advantage of best in class practices maximize efficiency and scalability.
-It is clear that companies that manages their content well, gain visibility, control critical processes, and achieve a higher level of excellence.
+Automation is only possible when you take advantage of best in class practices to maximize efficiency and scalability.
+It is clear that companies that manage their content well, gain visibility, control critical processes, and achieve a higher level of excellence.

 Information is everywhere and in a multitude of systems.
 Historically, software solutions focused on specific areas of functional expertise, developing and supporting systems in a very siloed approach.
-Today, companies must be able to successfully integrate these systems to give a complete picture of their organizations and their customers.
-It is critical not just to make your paper electronic but select systems that have this integration in mind.
+Today, companies must be able to successfully integrate these systems to gain better data insights for their organizations and their customers.
+It is critical not just to make your paper electronic but to select systems that have this integration in mind.